 The bottom line:

 When you have an item which is going to require serious power for a continuous stretch, the WZRELB is a solid option.
-With 2500W of continuous power and a 5000W peak surge rating, there are few items that this inverter cannot handle.
+With 2000W of continuous power and a 000W peak surge rating, there are few items that this inverter cannot handle.
 Just be sure to regularly check its power source.

 That said, it would be nice if the WZRELB came with more than two AC outlets.
-With 2500W of continuous power, you will likely find yourself not using its full capacity.
-Still, that additional power will make perfect if you need an inverter for the fridge or some other object that often consumes a great deal of energy.
-Though, this can actually cause one of the WZRELB’s other issues to pop up.
+With 2000W of continuous power, you will likely find yourself not using its full capacity.

-This power inverter is hungry, much hungrier than some of the higher end inverters we reviewed.
-This means you will need to replace or recharge the batteries feeding this inverter more regularly than with other products.
+This power inverter is hungrier than some of the higher end inverters we reviewed.
+This means that you may need to replace or recharge the batteries feeding this inverter more regularly than with other products.

 The bottom line: